This post may contain affiliate links. Please read my disclosure.

 If you try this recipe, please let me know!
 Leave a comment, rate it, and tag your photo with #veggie__chick on Instagram.
 I just love to see my recipes being made in YOUR kitchen!

-Slow Cooker Thai Yellow Curry (Vegan, Gluten Free)
+Slow Cooker Thai Yellow Curry (Easy Vegan Recipe)

 Pin RateIngredients